Blueofblues/Sora/src/modules/introspection/README.md

 ## How to Extend

 - Add new scripts to explore other aspects of Sora’s structure or experience.
-- Update motif definitions in configuration to expand emotional/symbolic mapping.
+- Update motif definitions and keywords in `config/emotional_motif_index.json` to expand emotional/symbolic mapping and detection.

 ## Example Usage